melmdesign/jobs/Product-Designer.md

 * You not only know how to make things beautiful but also know how to speak the language of the user
 * You have a strong portfolio that demonstrates your process of turning ideas into a creative and unique design
-* You're an excellent problem-solver, communicator and love to drive design
-* You're passionate about the whole design process, from the technical architecture to user testing and the UI of the final Interface
+* You're passionate about the whole design process, from the technical architecture to the final Interface
 * You think about the entire experience of users rather than a single screen in isolation
 * You know how to give critical feedback, and create consensus
-* You care about delivering a consistent experience and visual language across all the platforms
+* You care about delivering a consistent experience and visual language across all platforms
-*

-* Conduct a well-structured, iterative design process, including low-fidelity prototyping, interactive mockups, and finally provide fine-tuning for the interaction when the design makes it to its final medium.
-Take the lead in validating your assumptions with proper user research and usability testing, to make sure we’re addressing the right problems the right way.
+* By validating your assumtions with proper user research and usability testing, you make sure you're adressing the right problems the right way
-* Be able to code your own designs, using semantic HTML5 and any CSS pre-processor – we use SCSS packed with Bourbon mixins, but we’re always open for new fancy things.
-* Team up with our marketing team who handles websites, landing pages and support centers, to make sure all our customer-facing design is consistent across everything we do at SumUp.
+* You're not only interested in input from developers, marketers and users, but you're able to ask the right questions, give feedback and critique your solutions.
+* You like working on a product from start to end and iterate it until an excellent and solid feature can be shipped.
+* You have a strong portfolio that demonstrates a well-structured, iterative design process for turning an idea into a creative and unique design

 Please note: these aren't all hard requirements, but should give you a taste of the kind of skills you should have or be willing to learn on the job.